txt/fse16/doc/vis.md

 - the goals of the inference
 - the background knowledge of the inference.

+## Exercise1

-So when we do visualizations, what are the tricks to add in "the story" to the picture?
+When we do visualizations, what are the tricks to add in "the story" to the picture?
 There is no easy, or short, answer this question.
 So we will other questions: